Cab Calloway: Early life

-Cabell Calloway III was born in Rochester, New York, on December 25, 1907, to an African American family.
+Cabell Calloway III was born in Rochester, New York, on December 25, 1907.
 His father, Cabell Calloway Jr., graduated from Lincoln University of Pennsylvania in 1898.
 His mother, Martha Eulalia Reed, was a Morgan State College graduate, teacher, and church organist, and worked as a lawyer and in real estate.
 The family moved to Baltimore, Maryland, in 1919.
 Soon after, his father died and his mother remarried to John Nelson Fortune.

 Calloway grew up in the West Baltimore neighborhood of Druid Hill.
 He often skipped school to earn money by selling newspapers, shining shoes, and cooling down horses at the Pimlico racetrack where he developed an interest in racing and gambling on horses.
 After he was caught playing dice on the church steps, his mother sent him to Downingtown Industrial and Agricultural School in 1921, a reform school run by his mother's uncle in Chester County, Pennsylvania.
 Calloway resumed hustling when he returned to Baltimore and worked as a caterer while he improved his education in school.
-He began private vocal lessons in 1922, and studied music throughout his formal schooling.
+He began private vocal lessons in 1922 and studied music throughout his formal schooling.
 Despite his parents' and teachers' disapproval of jazz, he began performing in nightclubs in Baltimore.
 His mentors included drummer Chick Webb and pianist Johnny Jones.
-Calloway joined his high school basketball team, and in his senior year he started playing professional basketball with the Baltimore Athenians, a team in the Negro Professional Basketball League.
+Calloway joined his high school basketball team, and in his senior year, he started playing professional basketball with the Baltimore Athenians, a team in the Negro Professional Basketball League.
 He graduated from Frederick Douglass High School in 1925.
 After this, he spent a short period of time at law school in Chicago but left to continue performing in nightclubs.